-In order to provide traceability for micro and nanoflows, in particular for the biomedical field (e.g advanced cell therapies) and drug delivery, it is necessary to develop new micro and nano flow primary standards and primary facilities, down to 1 nl/min with a target uncertainty < 0,5 %.
-For label-free phase sensitive techniques used in cell therapy, it is foreseen that the flow area will have a substantial role.
+In order to provide traceability for micro and nanoflows, in particular for the biomedical field (e.g. advanced cell therapies) and drug delivery, it is necessary to develop new micro and nano flow primary standards and primary facilities, down to 1 nl/min with a target uncertainty < 0,5 %.

 Accurate volume determination needs calibrated instruments traceable to the International System of Units (SI).
-Currently this can only be achieved gravimetrically for liquid volumes higher than 1 μ I due to limitations in the calibration method.
+Currently this can only be achieved gravimetrically for liquid volumes higher than 1 μl due to limitations in the calibration method.
 There are several non-contact dispensing technologies and other liquid delivery devices that work in the sub-microlitre range and are normally used for automatic liquid handling.
 The dispensing results obtained with these devices typically have good precision but the accuracy of the dispensed volume is usually much harder to establish, in particular because only very few methods are available that can measure liquid volumes in the sub-microlitre range (e.g. optical or photometric methods).
 In addition, the majority of these methods are not traceable to the SI and therefore results obtained with different methods by different laboratories are difficult to compare.
 In order to provide traceability to instruments working on the sub-microlitre range it is necessary to improve the existing methods, establish traceability to the SI and to develop new measurement methods that will provide accuracy in the sub-microlitre range of less than 0,5 %.

-3.6.3 Gas flow metrology at high temperature and high pressure
+3.6.3 Flow metrology at high temperature and high pressure

-The measurement of gas flows at large, industrial scale flow rates (> 100 m3/h) and at high temperature (> 250 °C) or pressure (> 50 bar) is more and more important for a wide range of industries such as automotive, aerospace and energy generation.
-For these applications monitoring and measurement of gas flow are typically carried out using devices which are calibrated at standard test facilities under conventional flow conditions rather than the real conditions as found in-service.
+The measurement of flows at large, industrial scale flow rates and at high temperature or pressure is more and more important for a wide range of industries such as automotive, aerospace and energy generation.
+For these applications monitoring and measurement of flow are typically carried out using devices which are calibrated at standard test facilities under conventional flow conditions rather than the real conditions as found in-service.
 The deviation in measuring results due to the different flow conditions can be taken into account by using theoretical or empirically-established correction factors.
-Because of the various influence factors in the correction process, the final uncertainty values are rather high.
-Thus there is need to develop high quality reference standards and procedures to enable traceable measurements to be made, with appropriate uncertainty levels, in support of improvements in the efficiency of processes, e.g. power conversion and production processes.
+Because of various factors in the correction process, the final uncertainty values are rather high.
+There is need to develop high quality reference standards and procedures to enable traceable measurements to be made, with appropriate uncertainties, to support improvements in the efficiency of, for examples, power conversion and production processes.